profi200/open_agb_firm/README.md

 * GBA serial port (aka Link Cable).
 * 64+ KiB (512+ Kbit) SRAM (homebrew games/emulators).
 Not possible to support.
 * Reboots are required for switching between games.
-* Savestates.
+* Save states.
 Very difficult to implement because no direct hardware access.

 ## License
 You may use this under the terms of the GNU General Public License GPL v3 or under the terms of any later revisions of the GPL.
 Refer to the provided `LICENSE.txt` file for further information.